pronamic/siteground/README.md

-# siteground
+# Pronamic ↔️ SiteGround

-Repository to keep track of the collaboration between Pronamic and SiteGround.
+In this repository we keep track of the collaboration between Pronamic and SiteGround.